Divers struggle in search for South Korean ferry survivors

 The operator, Chonghaejin Marine Co Ltd, based in Incheon, came under sharp criticism after its officials, for the second day, avoided many questions posed about the conduct of the captain and crew.

-The unlisted operator, which owns four other vessels, reported an operating loss of 785 million won (450,161 pounds) last year.
+The unlisted operator, which owns four other vessels, reported an operating loss of 785 million won ($756,000) last year.

 A company called Web Solus is providing an underwater drone free of charge to examine the interior of the vessel where survivors could be located.